 Understanding The Difference between Drop Ceiling, Suspending Ceiling, and Drywall Ceiling

 Drop ceiling and suspended ceiling is the same thing.
 It’s a grid system that holds tiles in place on the ceiling.
-Drywall ceilings are pieces of drywall that are screwed, taped and mudded to give a smooth texture and is commonly found in most upstairs of newer houses.
+Drywall ceilings are pieces of sheetrock that are screwed, taped and mudded to give a smooth texture and is commonly found in most upstairs of newer houses.
 Here is what they look like together.

 Pros of a Drop Ceiling